NINAnor/sscd/docs/sscd_evaluate.md

 ## Evaluation walkthrough example

+  - In order to proceed with this example, it is assumed that:
-  - We assume `sscd.py` has already been run on a set of images, and *LabelImg* has been correctly installed.
+    1. Detection has already been run on a set of images via the `sscd.py` interface.
+    2. *LabelImg* has been correctly installed.

   - During the detection step, jpg images of scales and transects used in detection are stored in the subdirectory `<detections_output_dir>\jpegs`.